 40 fellows were trained since the accreditation of our Pain Medicine Program in 1996.
 Most of them continued in academic positions but also in private practices.

 Our Pain Management Fellowship positions are filled through the National Residency Matching Program (NRMP) utilizing the Electronic Residency Application System (ERAS).
 For information, please visit their websites at aamc.org/eras and www.nrmp.org.
-In addition to your ERAS application, please e-mail Theresa Cumming, Director of Operations at firstname.lastname@example.org with all In-Training exam and Basic Exam scores.
+In addition to your ERAS application, please e-mail Tiffany Schmidt at email@example.com with your Basic Exam scores.

-Our interview days for the 2020 Match are not yet available.
+Our interview days for the 2024 Match will be posted soon.